genevalab/code_profiling/README.md

 ## Profiling memory use by function

-To profile the memory use of a function decorate it by adding ```@profile``` to the line immeadiately above the function.
-For example, I've added ```@profile``` to the line above better search in the screenshot below.
+To profile the memory use of a function, decorate it by adding ```@profile``` to the line immediately above the function.
+For example, I've added ```@profile``` to the line above, better search in the screenshot below.
 <img width="856" height="237" alt="image" src="https://github.com/user-attachments/assets/06c4f3df-530a-4d26-8d62-950e74edbcd1" />

-To profile memory use of that function, run:
+To profile the memory use of that function, run:

 ```
 python -m memory_profiler search.py better_search